minecraftforum/rules-archive/rules/global/rules.markdown

 ## Ban Appeals

-If you wish to appeal a minecraftforum.net ban, please send an email to banappeal@minecraftforum.net including your account information.
+If you wish to appeal a minecraftforum.net ban, please send an email to banappeal@minecraftforum.net including your account information and IP address.